Last updated: 12/05/2020

 Circulation Foundation Donation

-In order to publish information in the outcomes section of the VSQIP, your information is shared with the National Voluntary Register (NVR).
+In order to publish information in the outcomes section of the VSQIP, your information is shared with the National Vascular Register (NVR).
 The lawful reason for processing your data is legitimate interest.

 We may contact you from time to time regarding information you may be interested in from the Vascular Society or related organisations.
 We will only process your data in this regard and contact you only if we have obtained your consent to do so.
 The lawful reason for processing data in this case is consent and will include: